frontenddogma/web-development-glossary/manuscript/b.md

 : A developer-centered cross-platform web browser.
 Blisk was first released in 2016. ℹ︎&nbsp;[blisk.io](https://blisk.io/)

 Blob
 : In JavaScript, an object that represents a blob, which is a file-like object of immutable, raw data.
 Blobs can be read as text or binary data, or converted into a `ReadableStream` so its methods can be used for processing the data.
-Blobs can represent data that isn’t necessarily in a JavaScript-native format.&nbsp;[‡](#m-blob)
+Blobs can represent data that is not necessarily in a JavaScript-native format.&nbsp;[‡](#m-blob)
 : → Binary large object

 Block